 Focus on a Secondary Subject in Foreground

-You can focus on a subject that is in your middle ground or background, and have a secondary subject in your foreground that will create a framing effect.
+You can focus on a subject that is in your middle ground or a subject in the background, and have a secondary subject in your foreground that will create a framing effect.
 A typical example is to take an image with tree branches to structure it.

 Discover Different Colors and Textures